 I love writing while I’m at work, or anywhere else I can fit in a few minutes of blog work!
 So if you’re a world-a-holic like me, you’ll love Google Docs!

-There are other reasons why I love Google Docs, like the fact that it connects to Google Drive (another handy tool I’ll get into in another post).
+The last reason why I love Google Docs is that it connects to Google Drive, another great tool!
 So if you’re not using Google docs, you totally should be!

 Recommended: Why so many People Quit Blogging